 New York Interiors, by Simon Upton and Karen Howes

 I love everything about this book.
-Simon Upton, one of the foremost names in interiors photography, did this book as a thank you to the people he has worked with and become friends with.
-If you know Upton’s work, which appears regularly in The World of Interiors, Architectural Digest, Vogue, and Elle Decor, you most definitely know how good this compilation is.
-Not only that, but the layout and typography are vibrant and striking, infusing the book with energy.
-Each chapter represents a home in New York that Upton has photographed.
-Clearly only the best.
-He is known for photographing the owner in their private space.
-The range of styles represented propels the reader to a fascinating journey.
-Each owner discusses their own relationship with the place they call home.
-The people are stylish, and the homes- WOW.
-Prepare for an inspirational page turner.
+Simon Upton, one of the foremost names in interiors photography, created this book as a thank you to the people he has worked with and befriended throughout his career.
+If you know Upton’s work, which appears regularly in The World of Interiors, Architectural Digest, Vogue, and Elle Decor, you most definitely know how visually appealing this compilation is.
+Not only that, but the layout and typography are vibrant and striking.
+Each chapter invites us into a high end home in New York that Upton has photographed.
+The range of styles represented propels the reader into a diverse journey of design styles.
+Added bonus is that we get to hear about the homes from the owner’s point of view, which is unusual for a design book.

 The book is divided into two parts- City and Getaway.
-The names are noteworthy: Aerin Lauder, Hamish Bowles, Michael S Smith, Stephen Sills, Cynthia Frank, and more.
+Home owner’s names are noteworthy: Aerin Lauder, Hamish Bowles, Michael S Smith, Stephen Sills, Cynthia Frank, and more.

 Michael S. Smith’s favorite room in his Upper East Side penthouse pied a terre, with floor to ceiling Carrara marble, immersive tub, views of his terrace and the Carlyle, heated floor, steam shower and a hidden tv. (just wait – the rest is equally breathtaking and very french)

 Will Kopelman’s 1918 Upper East Side home, with a larger kitchen added.
 Note the gorgeous La Cornue range, original flooring throughout the home, and beautiful natural light.
 The metal framed glass doors in this home are a significant design feature, allowing Will to be able to see his kids wherever they are playing.